alaraayan/project-1/README.md

 ## Future Features

-If we had more time on this project I would add:
+If I had more time on this project I would add:
-- A (The Office) themed Level-2
+- A (The Office) themed Level-2.
-- Different characteristics for the ghosts
+- Different characteristics for the ghosts.
-- The original Pac-Man theme song
+- The original Pac-Man theme song.
-- Highest score functionality using Local Storage
+- Highest score functionality using Local Storage.